babaktaremi/GoogleCaptchaComponent/README.md

  `ServerSideValidationHandler` is where you can chack the captcha's validity by secret key.

  ***Important*** : Never put secret in client code.
 Secret key must be stored in a safe place so that only your Internal trusted API can have access to it.

  ***Remember*** : This event must have a related handler if `ServerSideValidationRequired` property is set to `true` or `CaptchaVersion` is set to
  `CaptchaConfiguration.Version.V3`. without handler it will throw `CallBackDelegateException`

  The return of this event (or better called funtion) is `Task<ServerSideCaptchaValidationResultModel>` .
 The Model `ServerSideCaptchaValidationResultModel` has two properties:

  **`IsSuccess`** : Whether the result of server side validation was successful or not. if `true` the `SuccessCallBack` will be triggered.
 Otherwise `ServerValidationErrorCallBack` is triggered.

  **`ValidationMessage`** : Message related to the server side validation result.

- the argument `ServerSideCaptchaValidationRequestModel` is instantiated automatically and no further configuration is needed.
+ the argument `ServerSideCaptchaValidationRequestModel` is **automatically instantiated** and no further configuration is needed.

  Code of this handler can be something like this: